StargazerZhu/WS-DREAM/benchmarks/time-aware/Baseline/readme.txt

 ****************************************************************************
 * README file
 * Author: Jamie Zhu <jimzhu@GitHub>
-* Last updated: 2016/04/23
+* Last updated: 2016/04/27
 ****************************************************************************

-This directory maintains the testing code used to benchmark the AMF package.
+This directory maintains the testing code used to benchmark a baseline QoS prediction approach.
-The code can be also used to reproduce the results in our work [Zhu et al., ICDCS'14].

 ****************************************************************************
 Contents of this directory